-Having learnt about the nature and scope of business, business support services, business environment, forms of business organisations, you may now be thinking about ways to earn your livelihood.
-At this stage you have to decide whether to take up a job in an organisation or to start your own business venture.
+Having learnt about the nature and scope of business, business support services, business environment, modern mode of business, forms of business organisations etc. you may be thinking about earning your livelyhood.
+At this stage you have to decide whether to take up a job in an organisation or to start your own business.
 When you accept an employment in any organisation, you have to perform various jobs as per the requirements of your employer and you may get a fixed amount of income as salary.
-But, instead of seeking a job, you can also opt to do work on your own to earn your livelihood.
-You may run a small retail shop, tailoring shop, restaurant, bakery and confectionery shop, beauty salon, etc. in your locality.
-In other words, you may get engaged in manufacturing, trading, marketing or selling of products or services on a small scale to earn your livelihood.
+But, instead of seeking a job, you can also opt to do something on your own to earn your livelihood.
+You may run a small retail shop, tailoring shop, restaurant, bakery and confectionery, beauty saloon, etc. in your locality.
+In other words, you may get engaged in trading or manufacturing on a small scale or providing some service for a price.
 Such economic activities are known as self-employment.
-An individual can make a very good living out of the income generated from a self employment venture.
-However, there is a need to plan and select a lucrative venture suitable to the local needs.
-In this lesson, we will learn more about the career opportunities of self-employment in business.
+In this lesson, let us learn more about the career option of self-employment in business.